kamyargerami/matrix-docker/README.md

 turn_allow_guests: True
 ```

-8. Add these two subdomains to your dns provider:
+8. Add these two subdomains to your DNS provider:

 ```
 matrix.example.com
 web.examplw.com
 ```

 9. Run the containers with `docker-compose up` and if everything goes well stop it
-   and run the `docker-compose up -d` to run these containers in background.
+   and run the `docker-compose up -d` to run these containers in the background.

 # Testing

-1. The matrix url (`https://matrix.example.com`) must show the synapse default page
+1. The matrix URL (`https://matrix.example.com`) must show the synapse default page
-2. The nginx must respond in these two urls
+2. The Nginx must respond to these two URLs
    - https://example.com/.well-known/matrix/client
    - https://example.com/.well-known/matrix/server
-3. You can test the federation on below link
+3. You can test the federation on the below link
    - https://federationtester.matrix.org/
-4. You can log in to your own Element client in `https://web.example.com`
+4. You can log in to your Element client at `https://web.example.com`

 # Add new user

-You need to enter to the container with `docker exec -it matrix_synapse_1 bash`
+You need to enter the container with `docker exec -it matrix_synapse_1 bash`

 Run the below command to create a user.